PBSC-Hammond/CAI1001/README.md

 ### Module 4: AI in the Enterprise
 ***(CLO 1C Measured)*** Describing and using the AI project cycle

+***(PLO 1 Measured)*** Explain attributes of the field of AI including: A) The AI Project lifecycle, B) ethical and legal considerations in ai, C) career opportunities in the field of AI and recognize the value of emotional intelligence, effective communication, and the ability to embrace change in the field of AI

 [Module 4](./Module_4/README.md) is about .